TylerWoolcott/blockchain-developer-bootcamp-final-project/README.md

 ### Deploying the smart contract

-In a new terminal, navigate to the project root and install the projects dependencies
+In a new terminal, navigate to the project root and install the project's dependencies

 ``npm install``

-Also install ganache-cli

-``npm install -g ganache-cli``

 ### Deploying to a local development network